emmvs/emmvs_intro/README.md

 - 🌱 Currently learning **React Native** while working as a Teacher & TA at Le Wagon, where I also learned how to code.

-- 👯 Additionally, as a team of 5, we are currently collaborating on building a quiz app for an NGO called **Tech4Girls** where students, who are part of the Tech4Girls Education Program, can practice their coding skills.
+- 👯 Additionally, as a team of five, we are currently collaborating on building a quiz app for an NGO called **Tech4Girls** where students, who are part of the Tech4Girls Education Program, can practice their coding skills.

 - 🐝 I regularly write newsletters for [HiveTracks](www.hivetracks.com)